PervasiveWellbeingTech/Popbots-Emailing/README.md

 #gmail credentials, your google account must be set on lower security
 GMAIL_ADDRESS
 GMAIL_PASSWORD
 ```

+## These are recommendations to adapt this code to any project

+* Change the study duration variable : STUDY_DURATION_DAYS in days to fit your experiment length
-Adapt the survey variables in the in the fetch_update_participants()

-    This is to populate the PARTICIPANT class.
+* Adapt the qualtrics (to store) survey variables in the in the fetch_update_participants() function.
+This function creates all the PARTICIPANT class instances and store them in a pickle file locally.  ( You may want to edit the code to push this to a database)

 Note: you must update the participant class if you need to add more info for participant

-These are recommendations to adapt this code to any project

-* Change the study duration variable : STUDY_DURATION_DAYS in days to fit your experiment length

-*

 ## Requirements in Qualtrics Survey: